mindofsimon/cmrm_actam_project2019/README.txt

 -remember to enable your MIDI keyboard from your local MIDI editor -register and login to play
 -in the game page click on the info button to read all the informations about the game (or open EAR_GYM.pdf from this repo)

+HOW TO PLAY:
+-register and login
+-select the desired settings from the settings panel on the right -you can either choose MIDI or mouse input
+-press the 'play' button to start the game
+-press the 'reset' button to escape from current game and restart a new settings selection -press the green button on the left to play current question -press the red button on the left to go to next question -at the end of 10th question you have the possibility to register the score -info (light blue) button gives you informations about the game -charts (orange) button shows you some statistics about the scores